willyyyyc/pyWORDS/README.md

 # pyWORDS
-Return a comprehensive list of words that can be composed from a String.
+Return a dictionary entry for any valid word.
+Dictionary content is scraped from the internet and BeautifulSoup is used to extract relevant information.